RealBirdMan91/Prisma/prisma.md

     }
 }
 ```

 Prisma is initialized via `npx prisma init --datasource-provider postgresql`.
 The last specification (postgresql) specifies which RDBMS should be used for Prisma.

+---
+## Prisma Schema File
+The Prisma Schema File `schema.prisma` is the main configuration file for your Prisma setup.
+The Prisma schema is not a Javascript file or a SQL file but a file with its own format that can only be understood by Prisma.
+Therefore also the file extension **.prisma**.

+### generator:
+The `genorator` in the file specifies what the Prisma file should be converted to.
+By default the provider is set to `prisma-client-js` formatter.
+GraphQl API, for example, needs a different formatter to choose from